 Open course system with extracurricular afternoon offers in the Bergisch city triangle (from year 8)

-We are zdi center BeST offers pupils from 53 general education schools in the Bergisch city triangle from grade 8 onwards the opportunity to get to know innovative technologies in an experimental way that goes beyond normal school lessons.
+The zdi center BeST offers students from 53 general education schools in the Bergisch city triangle from grade 8 onwards the opportunity to get to know innovative technologies in an experimental way that goes beyond normal school lessons.
 Also thanks to the close cooperation with companies in the region, the participants get insights into innovative technologies and related professional fields, through the cooperation with the Bergische Universität Wuppertal an overview of technical and scientific courses.

 Inventors' workshop in the Ennepe-Ruhr district (from age 8)